withaarzoo/100-Days-of-Code/[ Day 27 ] - Animated Cute Lion/README.md

 For any inquiries or assistance regarding this project, feel free to reach out to the developer, Aarzoo, via [Bento](https://bento.me/withaarzoo).

-Enjoy coding and have fun with your animated cute lion 🦁✨
+Enjoy coding and have fun with your animated walking dog 🦁✨

 ---

-Enjoy using the animated cute lion!
+Enjoy using the animated walking dog!
 If you have any questions or suggestions, please feel free to reach out.